araddon/qlbridge/README.md

-QLBridge - a Go SQL Rumtine Engine
+QLBridge - a Go SQL Runtime Engine
 ====================================================

-This is a SQL script VM to process data with sql for embedded use, includes a native go lexer, parser.
+This is a SQL execution engine to process data with sql for embedded use, includes a native go lexer, parser.
 Extend with native go functions.